AdarshChourasia-07/SparkFinanceCoBank.github.io/README.md

 SPARK FINANCE COOPERATIVE BANK is the project I have devloped under Sparks Foundation Web Development Internship

 Task Given by The Spark Foundation:-
 Basic Banking System website.
-A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.
 The website has the following specification -

 A dummy data for upto 10 customers